-The Alumnae Achievement Award recognizes an alumna who personifies the value of a liberal arts education and who has brought honor to herself and to the College through her outstanding accomplishments.
 Recipients must have been out of college for at least 10 years.
-If you would like to nominate an alum for this award, please fill out the form below and mail it to our office at 2500 Rivermont Ave, Lynchburg, VA 24503.
+If you would like to nominate an alum for this award, please fill out the Nomination Form and mail it to: Alumnae Achievement Award Nominations, Randolph College, 2500 Rivermont Ave, Lynchburg, VA 24503.

 Muriel Zimmerman Casey ’53